DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### Certification

-When a state or tribe has reclaimed high priority coal sites, [they may be eligible for "certification."](https://www.law.cornell.edu/uscode/text/30/1240) The source of their funds from the Department of the Interior's Office of Surface Mining Reclamation and Enforcement (OSMRE) changes; instead of receiving funds from AML fees, they receive funds from the General Fund of the U.S. Treasury.
+When a state or tribe has reclaimed high priority coal AML areas, [they may be eligible for "certification."](https://www.law.cornell.edu/uscode/text/30/1240) The source of their funds from the Department of the Interior's Office of Surface Mining Reclamation and Enforcement (OSMRE) changes; instead of receiving funds from AML fees, they receive funds from the General Fund of the U.S. Treasury.
 These funds can be used for other purposes, including reclaiming abandoned hardrock mine sites.
 A certified state or tribe may still have abandoned coal mine areas to reclaim.

 You can track certified states and tribes by reviewing the [annual AML grant distributions](https://www.osmre.gov/resources/grants.shtm).